eda-yilmaz/DI722_Istanbul_Airbnb/README.md

 | k=2 (two rings, ~2 km) | 10.6 | 0.1512 | 0.010 |
 | k=3 (three rings, ~3 km) | 19.8 | 0.1380 | 0.010 |

 Spatial clustering is statistically significant at all three bandwidths.
-The gradual decline in Moran's I as k increases is expected: wider neighbourhoods dilute local similarity by including more distant cells.
+The gradual decline in Moran's I as k increases is expected: wider neighbourhoods dampen local similarity by including more distant cells.
 The result is robust to bandwidth choice, confirming that k=1 was not an arbitrary selection.

 | Variable | Moran's I | p-value (999 permutations) | Result |
 |---|---|---|---|